k2th3arma/starwars/README.md

 # Starwars

 A simple Star Wars web application that utilizes the Swapi(Star Wars API) database.
+The application was built using pythons django library.
 <li>https://swapi.co/</li>

 ## Views